 Habitat homeowners monthly mortgage payments are reinvested into our mission to help fund the construction of additional homes.

 All Habitat homes are energy star compliant and HERS rated between 50 – 60.

 No!
 Habitat partners with families to provide affordable mortgages.
 Homebuyers can expect to pay no more than 30% of their income towards their housing costs.

 Habitat for Humanity of Metro Louisville offers a variety of different housing solutions.
-We offer rehabilitated houses starting at $50,000, and we sell new homes ranging in price from $85,000 to $140,500, depending on size and location.
+Habitat houses are sold to Habitat Homebuyers at fair market cost with an affordable first mortgage between $95,550 and 165,900 in 2023.
 Prices vary, but you will know more prior to signing any contract.
 Habitat homes are sold to our homebuyer families for no profit and are financed with an affordable mortgage.
 The cost of the homes may be different depending on the size of the house, taxes, and insurance.
 Closing costs are $2,000, which are payable on an installment basis during your time in the program.
 There are no hidden fees or surprise charges.

 Monthly mortgage payments vary depending on the length of the mortgage, but will not be more than 30% of a homeowner’s monthly income.
 Monthly mortgage payments include an escrow for homeowner’s insurance and taxes.

 Applications are considered based on three main criteria:

 - Demonstrated Need, such as overcrowded conditions, unsafe housing, and financial burden of more than 30% of income spent on housing.